Last updated: May 6, 2015 (2 weeks ago)

 Open to new Members: Yes

 Attend an information meeting and become an Associate Member by paying a small fee ($100) which entitles the prospective member to participate fully in community meetings and gives access to the private members pages of the website where all minutes of meetings, policies and financial information can be accessed.
 If still interested, the prospective member would have a confidential meeting with Belterra’s project manager to discuss finances and determine eligibility for a mortgage.
 If the individual or family decides to proceed, they would prepare to make a down payment on the property.
-Currently the lender is requiring 10% down for the mortgage.
+Depending on the buyer’s circumstances, the lender is requiring 15-25% down payment on the mortgage.

 The Belterra Mission Statement: To create and sustain an evolving community that embraces respect for a diverse group of ecologically accountable and socially responsible people.